Te Puiaki Kaipūtaiao Maea MacDiarmid Emerging Scientist Prize

 Closing

-Applications close at 1.00pm on 7 August.
+Applications close at midday on 19 August 2025.
 Late applications will not be eligible.

 Need help?
 Have other pātai questions?